What is Duties of Construction Surveyor

 Determining profiles of the ground along given lines (centerlines and/or crosssection lines) to provide data for cuts, fills, and earthwork volumes.

-Preparing large-scale topographic maps using plane table or transit-stadia data to provide information for drainage and site design.
+Preparing large-scale topographic maps using a plane table or transit-stadia data to provide information for drainage and site design.

 Accuracy of Survey